Darshh09/portfolio/README.md

 # Portfolio Website

-A modern, responsive portfolio website built with React, TypeScript, and Vite.
+A modern, responsive portfolio website built with **Vite + React**, TypeScript, and Tailwind CSS.
 Features include a beautiful UI, blog system with analytics, and smooth animations.

 ## 🚀 Features